 - Drinking in a vehicle or a public place

 Because Oklahoma public intoxication laws are so strict, you can even get arrested for riding shotgun while drunk.
 You can also get arrested if you’re drunk and being annoying to other people at the bar.

 While some cities make this exception, not every city will do so.
-Best practice is always to check with local authorities before the event to find out what is allowed.
+The best practice is always to check with local authorities before the event to find out what is allowed.

 If you get arrested for public intoxication in Oklahoma, according to Oklahoma Public Intoxication Law you can serve 5-30 days in jail and pay a fine between $100-$1,000 as public intoxication fine.